atracta/ninadecoder.github.io/_posts/2019-06-21-how_do_i_make_myself_matter_to_me.markdown

 I've got the help I need and people who support me.

 ### I have something to prove to myself.
+I've got something deep in my heart and i'm ready to tap into it.
 I am determined to finish.
 I am determined to show myself what I mean to myself.